 To God be the Glory!

-To plant a tree in memory of Rev. Dr. Eugene Purvis, Sr., please visit Tribute Store
+To plant a beautiful memorial tree in memory of Rev. Dr. Eugene Purvis, Sr., please visit our Tree Store